rieseberglab/bunnies/README.md

 to allow multiple users of this pipeline to produce the same result (be it a file, a report, or a verdict).

-We have found in many cases that this is insufficient.
+_We have found in many cases that this is insufficient_.
 Bunnies aims to provide a solution to many typical shortcomings of reproducible frameworks:

   - **Detecting changes** Pipelines that involve many core-years of computation, can rarely